 - exclusions to the privacy guarantee weaken the strength of the approach and make communicating the resulting level of protection substantially more difficult. - 59.
 The federal government and the broader statistical disclosure limitation field have long acknowledged the necessity of considering all releases of related data when making decisions regarding disclosure risk.51 These disclosure risk assessments for the 2020 Census have already been made and implemented for the 2020 Census P.L.
 94-171 Redistricting Data Summary Files, based on the previously approved list of invariants. - 60.
 The Census Bureau has already evaluated the impact of the existing invariants on the stability of the DAS and the resulting confidentiality of the data.
 The privacy loss accounting reflected in the approved DAS settings and privacy-loss budget allocation for production of the 2020 Census P.L.
 94-171 Redistricting Data Summary Files takes these impacts into account.
 The inclusion of additional invariants (publication of additional data without privacy protections) would invalidate this accounting, would render the resulting privacy guarantee represented by the privacy-loss budget allocation meaningless, and would subject Census respondents to unquantified additional privacy risk. - 61.
 The Census Bureau has subjected its differential privacy mechanisms, programming code, and system architecture to thorough outside peer review.
 We have also committed to publicly releasing the entire production code base.
 We have already released the full suite of implementation settings and parameters for the production code base.
-Many traditional disclosure avoidance methods, most notably swapping techniques,
+Many traditional disclosure avoidance methods, most notably swapping techniques, must be implemented in a "black box."
+Implementation parameters for these legacy disclosure avoidance methods, especially swapping rates, are often some of the most tightly guarded secrets that the Census Bureau protects.
+But differential privacy does not rely on the obfuscation of its implementation as a means of protecting the data.
+The Census Bureau's transparency will allow any interested party to review exactly how the algorithm was applied to the 2020 Census data, and to independently verify that there was no improper or partisan manipulation of the data.

 51 Office of Federal Statistical Policy and Standards (1978) Statistical Policy Working Paper #2 "Report on Statistical Disclosure and Disclosure Avoidance Techniques" p.
-14, available at <a href="https://nces.ed.gov/FCSM/pdf/spwp2.pdf#:~:text=Policy%20and%20Standards%20Statisti-cal%20Policy%20Working%20Paper%202,Economist%20Office%20of%20Federal%20Statistical%20Policy%20and%20Standards.
+14, available at https://nces.ed.gov/FCSM/pdf/spwp2.pdf#:~:text=Policy%20and%20Standards%20Statisti-cal%20Policy%20Policy%20Policy%20And%20Standards.
 See also: Cox (1976) and Fellegi (1972).